ITIL Change Management

 What is ITIL Change Management?

-Change management can be considered from several perspectives.
+There are several perspectives on change management.
 From a business perspective, from a risk perspective, in terms of dependencies, and from a competitiveness perspective.

 Change management according to ITIL is a crucial process that focuses on planning, monitoring and implementing changes to IT services, processes and systems.
 The goal is always to reduce the risk of errors and disruptions to a minimum and thus ensure the quality and stability of IT services.